 Darling Munroe was in no way considered a likable person.
-He had a mean streak in him that made him do things that even the most despicable of men would not do.
-His father disowned him and his mother couldn't bear to hear his name without breaking down, so it was hard to believe that Darling felt he was the only person alive who could save mankind.
-Yet, that's what he thought crossing the Nevada state line doing 110 MPH, his car weaved crazily as he strained his neck looking up at the sky through a sun-glared windshield.
+He had a mean streak that made him do things even the most despicable of men would not do.
+His father disowned him, and his mother couldn't bear to hear his name without breaking down.
+So it was hard to believe Darling felt he was the only person alive who could save mankind.
+Yet, that's what he thought as he crossed the Nevada state line doing 110 MPH, his car weaving crazily as he strained his neck looking up at the sky through a sun-glared windshield.

 In the distance, he could just make out the strange reflection of the alien craft as it crossed above the desert floor.
 It wavered in-and-out of view like an apparition, resembling a giant eye you could see when opened, yet disappeared when it blinked closed.

 Strangling the steering wheel of his Ford Mustang, Munroe stomped the accelerator, forcing his rifle and ammunition to slide across the front seat and clatter to the floorboard.
 "I've got you now, you son-of-a-bitch!"

 Las Vegas was one hundred miles away; it would take Munroe less than an hour to get there, but by then, it might be too late.

 He first saw the Eye as he had stepped out of Barney's Beanery on Santa Monica Blvd. in downtown Hollywood.
 It was a regular haunt for him now that he had quit drugs.
 The booze helped deaden his urges, but Munroe had noticed it was taking more and more to get the job done.